cblomart/perso-cb-lite/README.md

 ## What it does

 - Buy and sell crypto with automatic stop-loss protection
-- Check your account balance and positions
+- Check your account balance
-- View and cancel orders
+- View and cancel orders (individual or all)
 - Secure API with rate limiting

 ## Quick Start